nuts-foundation/nuts-specification/rfc/rfc022-discovery-service.md

 The `timestamp` query parameter MAY be used by the client to request a delta next time it reads the list.
 The server SHOULD return the presentations with a timestamp greater than the provided value.
-The server MUST return the latest `timestamp` value based on its internal state.
+The server MUST return the latest `timestamp` value based on the value of the last presentation on the list.
 If the query parameter is not provided, the server MUST return the full list.
 If based on the timestamp the server has no new presentations it returns an empty list for the `entries` object.
 Servers MUST only return the latest (valid) presentation per credential subject.